 Just been in touch with my conveyancing lawyer in Plymstock who completed the legal work two years ago asking for a conveyancing quote based on the same type of house sale & purchase (a leasehold property and a freehold premises) of similar values with a loan from HSBC Bank.
 It looks as though am now being quoted double.
 Should I hunt for an alternative property lawyer?

 The estimate does seem a tad steep.
-If you are prepared to spend time scrutinising fee on a like for like basis you could get the conveyancing a bit cheaper by say £125.
-On the other hand, you maylive to rue choosing an a cheaper conveyancer.
-Don't forget to be sure that the firm can also act for your mortgage company.
-You can use our search tool to locate a Plymstock conveyancing practice on the lender’s approved list of lawyers which can often include conveyancing solicitors in Plymstock.
+Where you are content to invest time scrutinising quotes you may be able to shave off some of the expense by perhaps £125.
+On the other hand, providing that you were pleased with the service the firm gave you mightlive to rue opting for an an unknown lawyer.
+Remember to enquire that the solicitor can act for HSBC Bank.
+You can employ our search tool to get a quote a Plymstock conveyancing firm on the HSBC Bank approved list of lawyers, which can often include conveyancing solicitors in Plymstock.

-Leasehold Conveyancing in Plymstock - Sample of Queries Prior to Purchasing
+Plymstock Leasehold Conveyancing - Examples of Questions you should ask Prior to Purchasing